CoedUgly did a great post on interview outfits. It’s centered around getting an internship for college students but the outfit still applies.

 I work at an office and I tend to wear black trousers, pumps, a nice blouse and a blazer.
 I keep the make-up simple but make sure to give my face a good coverage.

-Good luck with your interviews!posted about 1 year ago
+Good luck with your interviews!posted over 1 year ago